ELFAKIRChaimae/Gestion_dynamique_de-stock/README.md

 ## Description

-This project focuses on inventory management utilizing predictive analytics and machine learning algorithms for sales forecasting and inventory optimization.
-By analyzing historical sales data and other relevant factors, sophisticated algorithms are employed to accurately forecast future sales.
-The project also dynamically adjusts stock levels based on demand forecasts to ensure optimal inventory levels and minimize costs.
+This project focuses on leveraging predictive analytics and machine learning algorithms for efficient inventory management.
+By analyzing historical sales data and various other factors, advanced algorithms are utilized to forecast future sales with high accuracy.
+The system dynamically adjusts inventory levels based on demand predictions to ensure optimal stock levels while minimizing operational costs.

 ### Objectives

-- **Sales Forecasting:** Predict weekly sales for 45 stores using machine learning models.
+- **Sales Forecasting:** Use machine learning models to predict weekly sales across 45 stores.
-- **Inventory Optimization:** Adjust stock levels dynamically based on demand forecasts.
+- **Inventory Optimization:** Dynamically adjust stock levels based on the sales forecasts to ensure efficient inventory management.
-- **Automation:** Enhance operational efficiency and enable real-time decision-making.
+- **Automation:** Improve operational efficiency and enable real-time decision-making.

-## Tools Used
+## Tools & Technologies Used

-- **Scikit-learn**
+- **Scikit-learn** for implementing machine learning algorithms.
-- **Pandas**
+- **Pandas** for data manipulation and analysis.
-- **Plotly**
+- **Plotly** for visualizing sales trends and inventory data.
-- **Streamlit**
+- **Streamlit** for building the interactive application interface.
-- **GitHub**
+- **GitHub** for version control and collaboration.

-## Images
+## Screenshots

 ### Application Interface
 ![Application Interface](images.zip/images/C1.PNG)